Preparing for your baby’s first winter is very important, especially if you live where winters can bring severe weather.

 They make fireplace and woodstove enclosures that keep your baby at a safe distance away from the heat source.

-10. Be sure walkways and driveways are clear of ice and snow before you take your baby outside.
+10. Be sure walkways and driveways are clear of ice and snow.

 If you live in a wintery climate, especially where winters can be severe, you cannot be too careful.